" People who suffer from eczema have an over-reactive immune system that responds to the external or internal triggers by producing inflammation."

-Eczema affected around 6 million people in the UK and 18 million people in the US, from babies to elderly people.
+Dealing with an eczema flare-up can be very frustrating, especially when it is on the face.
+About 6 million people in the UK and 18 million people in the US suffer from eczema.
+It can affect everyone from babies to elderly people.

 What is Eczema?

-Eczema is a chronic, inflammatory skin condition associated with particular symptoms including dry skin, itching and redness.
-This chronic condition makes skin more vulnerable to infections such as cold sores, warts and pus-filled bumps.
+Eczema is a chronic, inflammatory skin condition with symptoms including dry, scaly, itching skin and redness.
+This chronic condition makes skin more vulnerable to various infections, such as cold sores, warts and pus-filled bumps.

 What causes Eczema?

-People who suffer from eczema tend to have an over-reactive immune system that responds to external or internal triggers by producing inflammation.
+There is no definite answer for the causes of eczema.
+Scientists believe that it is caused by the combination of genes and other contributing factors.
+People who suffer from eczema have an over-reactive immune system that responds to the external and or internal triggers by producing inflammation.
 This inflammation causes the skin to become painful, itchy and red.
-Eczema causes skin barrier to be weakened.
-Hence, it makes your skin more prone to dryness, irritation and infections.
+When you have eczema, your skin's barrier function is weakened, hence, your skin is more prone to dryness, irritation and pathogenic infection.

 The Commonly Known Triggers of Eczema